JavonDavis/Lane-Line-Finder/README.md

-# Lane Line Finder
+# Finding Lane Lines on the Road

-Python application to process a video stream and track lane lines
+## Project Goals
+* Make a pipeline that finds lane lines on the road
+* Reflect on your work in a written report

+### Pipeline